bakera1/CreditDefaultSwapPricer/README.md

 ## Why create another CDS Pricing library?

-The idea behind this library is ease of use, the underlying ISDA C functions whilst usable are pretty difficult to integrate and often folks revert to other 3rd party or open source
-CDS pricing libraries.
+The idea behind this library is ease of use, the underlying [ISDA C functions](http://www.cdsmodel.com/cdsmodel/) whilst usable are pretty difficult to integrate and often folks revert to other 3rd party or open source CDS pricing libraries.
 Whilst this is fine for most uses; when you need precision pricing quickly and easily that conforms exactly to the ISDA CDS model then this wrapper allows you to very quickly build and start writing code Python and to price and compute risk on CDS positions.

-1. Not another really another CDS pricer?
+1. Is this not just another CDS pricer?

-...This library is really only a wrapper around the underlyin ISDA CDS Pricing library.
-The
+   This library is really only a thin wrapper around the underlying [ISDA CDS Pricing library](http://www.cdsmodel.com/cdsmodel/).
+The complexity of wiring the spread, interest rate and pricing routines together with some array passing and imm date logic completes an integration task.
+None of these steps is particularly difficult and or troublin but together they all surmount to a barrier to adoption of the ISDA CDS pricer.
+By making this library available to use along side the existing [ISDA CDS pricer](http://www.cdsmodel.com/cdsmodel/)

 2. Is the only system that can model the weather is the weather?